Damanu/CP2-UE/README.md

 In this repository exercises for Computational Physics 2 are saved.
 New simulations will be added during the semester, till all exercises are online.
-The code will be written either in python or c.
+The code will be written either in python, fortran90 or c.

 Course Overview: